 Bold warnings and graphics can influence behaviors and decisions both in favor of or against certain potential decisions.

-The most prominent example of this is health warnings on cigarettes, which now include photographs of smoking related diseases in many countries.
+The most prominent example of this is health warnings on cigarettes.
+Cigarette packaging now includes photographs of smoking related diseases in many countries.

 Humans make different decisions when considering different time periods.
 We’re generally good at making beneficial and helpful decisions when we’re deciding about hypothetical points of time in the future.

 However, we’re less good at making beneficial decisions in the moment.
-For example, we might plan to eat a health salad for dinner when we make a dinner reservation for a week from today.
-However, when we get there, we are prone to changing our mind and deciding to eat a burger instead.
+For example, we might plan to eat a healthy salad when we make a dinner reservation for a day in the future.
+However, when we get there, we are prone to changing our mind and decide to eat a burger instead.

-One way to take advantage of this temporal variation in decision making is to commit to future actions, which makes it harder to change our mind when that point in time arrives.
+One way to take advantage of this temporal variation in decision making is to commit to future actions.
+When we pre-commit it harder to change our mind when that point in time arrives.
 For example, if we pre-order a salad for dinner with our meal, then we’ll probably eat it.
 If we’ve paid for it in advance and aren’t able to change our mind, then we’ll almost certainly eat it.
 Whether we decide to eat a burger as well, though, is a different matter.

 A great way to overcome this is to introduce reminders that individuals can immediately act on.
 For example, in relation to mobile phones, efforts are being made to ensure that phone service providers notify their customers at the point at which their contracts complete, giving them them option to change tariffs to a “sim-only” contract (a cheaper contract in which the customer only pays for the services they use, not the phone itself which they’ve already purchased through their initial contract).